opnfv/availability/docs/development/overview/OPNFV_HA_Guest_APIs-Overview_HLD.rst

-   The Host-to-Guest messaging APIs used by the services discussed in this document use a JSON-formatted application messaging layer on top of a ‘virtio serial device’ between QEMU on the OpenStack Host and the Guest VM.
+   The Host-to-Guest messaging APIs used by the services discussed in this document use a JSON-formatted application messaging layer on top of a ‘virtio serial device�?between QEMU on the OpenStack Host and the Guest VM.
 JSON formatting provides a simple, humanly readable messaging format which can be easily parsed and formatted using any high level programming language being used in the Guest VM (e.g. C/C++, Python, Java, etc.).
-Use of the ‘virtio serial device’ provides a simple, direct communication channel between host and guest which is independent of the Guest’s L2/L3 networking.
+Use of the ‘virtio serial device�?provides a simple, direct communication channel between host and guest which is independent of the Guest’s L2/L3 networking.